covidgreen/covid-green-app/README.md

 Following these instructions will allow you to run and build the project on your local machine for development and testing purposes.

+**Currently, Google / Apple are only making the ENS entitlement (GAEN API) required by this application to function available to one app per country / state and the account has to be associated with the government or public health authority.
+It's not currently possible for individual developers to have this entitlement enabled on their accounts.
+See https://www.google.com/covid19/exposurenotifications/ and https://developer.apple.com/contact/request/download/Exposure_Notification_Addendum.pdf for details.
+The Linux Foundation Public Health Project provides a [template](https://github.com/lfph/exposure-notification-playbook/blob/master/entitlement.md) that may be used to start the process of requesting entitlement.**

 ### Prerequisites

 Follow the official guide "[Setting up the development environment](https://reactnative.dev/docs/environment-setup)" to set up your local machine to develop iOS and Android applications with React Native.